drmaize/compvision/QuantifyPhenotypes/README.md

 --path_to_stomates_skeleton.png is the path to the segmented and skeletonized stomata image generated from a previous section

 --path_to_fungal_skeleton.tif is the path to the segmented and skeletonized fungal 3D stack generated from a previous section

+--path_to_fungal_segmentation.tif is the path to the segmented and NOT skeletonized fungal 3D stack generated from a previous section

 --path_to_surface_map.txt is the path to the surace map generated from a previous section